-Decision-taking by exhaustive search over discrete variables is straightforward and covers the vast majority of practical adaptation scenarios existing today - some of which are presented in the paper.
+Decision-taking by search over discrete variables covers the vast majority of practical adaptation scenarios existing today - some of which are presented in the paper.
 Viable strategies when one or more variables are continuous are also presented.
-Recent work on MADS seem to be very promising for handling continuous variable ADTE problems with black box limit and optimization constraints.
-Penalty methods requiring UCD analysis to generate a penalty term may also be explored.
-We hope the initial directions presented here would lead to more thorough future work and exploration of scenarios where continuous variable adaptation decisions would be useful.
+We hope the initial directions presented here would lead to more thorough future work and exploration of scenarios where continuous variable adaptation decisions would be relevant.